 Divestment is vital to stigmatise the fossil fuel industry and break its power

 For as long as the fossil fuel industry maintains its influencing power, sufficient action on climate change will be incredibly difficult – if not impossible.
 There is a chink of light at the end of the tunnel however – and this is where fossil fuel divestment comes in.
-Divestment works by stigmatising the fossil fuel industry, removing its social license.
-Governments and politicians generally prefer to engage with ‘clean’ businesses to protect their reputations and chances of re-election.
-Divestment is required to make the fossil fuel industry’s money toxic – and to show that it is far from clean!
+On a practical level, divestment is the opposite of investment.
+An organisation can divest from fossil fuels by selling its shares in fossil fuel companies.
+This makes a strong statement against the fossil fuel industry.
+It stigmatises the industry, damaging its reputation and helping to remove its “social licence to operate”.
+Governments and politicians generally prefer to engage with “clean” businesses to protect their reputations and chances of re-election.
+Divestment is required to make fossil fuel money toxic – and to show that fossil fuel companies are far from clean!

 The UK health community can play a key role in the divestment movement

-Fossil fuel divestment by UK health institutes, such as Royal Colleges, would deal a significant blow to the social license and acceptability of the fossil fuel industry.
-It would help push health institutes in other countries to divest.
+Fossil fuel divestment by UK health institutes, such as medical royal colleges, would deal a significant blow to the social licence and acceptability of the fossil fuel industry.
+It would help push health institutes in other countries to divest too.
 It could also increase the pressure on other UK investors to consider divestment more seriously.
-This is important, as the UK financial and investment industries have significant international influence; pushing the UK investment industry towards divestment could have exciting ripple effects around the globe.
+This is important, as UK financial and investment industries have significant international influence; pushing them away from fossil fuels could have exciting ripple effects around the globe.

-UK health professionals, by campaigning for fossil fuel divestment, have the potential to really punch above their weight – and make a truly meaningful contribution to the global fight against climate change.
-If you’d like to get involved come along to Medact’s Fossil Free Health event on 1st July or contact Deirdre at email@example.com.
+UK health workers, by campaigning for fossil fuel divestment, have the potential to punch above their weight and make a powerful contribution to the fight against climate change.
+If you’d like to get involved, come along to Medact’s Fossil Free Health event on 1st July or contact Deirdre at [email protected].